didi/cube-ui/document/components/docs/en-US/scroll.md

       display: inline-block
   ```

-  > **Note**：As the scrolling principle above, the CSS style setting here is required, and scrolling is possible only when the scrolling content is wider than the container width.
+  > **Note**：1.
+As the scrolling principle above, the CSS style setting here is required, and scrolling is possible only when the scrolling content is wider than the container width.
+2. Sometimes we want to use the `Scroll` component to simulate the horizontal scroll, vertically retaining the browser's native scrolling, or vice versa.
+At this point you need to pass the better-scroll configuration item [eventPassthrough](http://ustbhuangyi.github.io/better-scroll/doc/en/options.html#eventpassthrough)

   Here giving a brief explanation of the style settings. `list-item` items with `display: inline-block` lead to all `list-item` elements showing on one line. `list-wrapper` adds `white-space: nowrap` hope `list-item` also showing on one line when reaching the outer element boundary.
 And the most important is setting `cube-scroll-content` with `display: inline-block`， which make the width of `cube-scroll-content` bigger enough so that `cube-scroll-content` can wrap descendants elements.
 Styles with the same properties are floating elements and absolutely positioned elements.
 When no specific width is set, the width is the minimum width of the wrapped descendant element.